• Skip to main content

 Can A Generator Run In The Rain?

-Yes, a generator can run in the rain as long as it does not get wet.
-That means that you should only run your generator in a dry and well-ventilated location.
+Yes, a generator can run in the rain if it does not get wet.
+That means you should only run your generator in a dry, well-ventilated location.
 A popular option is to use a generator tent or a running generator cover to keep your generator dry while running it in wet or snowy conditions.

 Are Generators Waterproof?

 No, generators are not waterproof and should always be kept dry, even during storage.
-If you need to use your generator in the rain or snow, then you should follow the manufacturer’s safety guidelines.
+If you need to use your generator in the rain or snow, follow the manufacturer’s safety guidelines.

-I also recommend that you consider using a specially designed generator tent or running generator cover to help protect it from the rain or snow.
+I also recommend using a specially designed generator tent or running generator cover to help protect it from rain or snow.

 Will Rain Ruin A Generator?